PM under pressure to cut taxes after confidence vote

 The scale of the revolt means he now faces pressure to announce policy that would appeal to MPs from across his party.

-He is said to have hinted at reductions to the tax burden - currently at is highest level since the 1940s - when he met them ahead of Monday's vote, but the BBC's Iain Watson has been told no specific measures were discussed at Tuesday's cabinet meeting.
+He is said to have hinted at reductions to the tax burden - currently at its highest level since the 1940s - when he met them ahead of Monday's vote.

+But the BBC's Iain Watson has been told no specific measures were discussed at Tuesday's cabinet meeting.

-Next month will see a rise in the National Insurance threshold come into effect, and the autumn budget is expected to bring tax cuts for businesses intended to encourage investment.
+Next month will see a rise in the National Insurance threshold come into effect, and the autumn Budget is expected to bring tax cuts for businesses intended to encourage investment.

 But the prime minister is being urged by both allies and internal opponents to bring forward cuts to personal taxation - such as income tax and VAT - planned for later in this parliament.

-On Tuesday, Business Secretary Kwasi Kwarteng told the BBC he wanted to see tax cuts "as soon as is possible" and that he expected the government would adopt "a radical tax cutting agenda" before the next election.
+On Tuesday, Business Secretary Kwasi Kwarteng told the BBC he wanted to see tax cuts "as soon as is possible" and that he expected the government would adopt "a radical tax-cutting agenda" before the next election.

 As well as internal strife, the Conservative Party faces tricky by-elections in the seats of Wakefield in Yorkshire and Tiverton and Honiton in Devon at the end of this month.